athieffry/omXTools/README.md

 # omXTools
-Collection of scripts for recurring omics-related analyses.
+### A collection of scripts for recurring omics-related analyses.

 - [samtobam.sh](https://github.com/athieffry/omXTools/blob/master/samtobam.sh)<br>
 Converts a SAM alignment file into its binary sorted and indexed BAM version.